Israel Joshua Singer

-Israel Joshua Singer (Yiddish: ישראל יהושע זינגער; November 30, 1893, Biłgoraj, Congress Poland — February 10, 1944 New York) was a Polish-Jewish novelist who wrote in Yiddish.
+Israel Joshua Singer (Yiddish: ישראל יהושע זינגער; November 30, 1893, Biłgoraj, Lubelskie, Congress Poland — February 10, 1944, Manhattan, New York) was a Polish-Jewish novelist who wrote in Yiddish.

 Biography

 He was born Yisruel Yehoyshye Zinger, the son of Pinchas Mendl Zynger, a rabbi and author of rabbinic commentaries, and Bas Szewa Zylberman.
-He was the brother of the author Isaac Bashevis Singer and novelist Esther Kreitman.
+He was the elder brother of novelist Isaac Bashevis Singer and rabbi Moshe Singer, and the younger brother of novelist Esther Kreitman.
 He married Genia Kupferstok.
 His eldest son, Yasha, died at 14 of pneumonia before the family's emigration to America.
 His younger son, Joseph Singer, was the translator for both his father's works and his uncle's, Isaac Bashevis Singer.
 Joseph, a painter and writer like his father, married June Flaum Singer, who went on to become a writer.
 They had four children: Sharon Salinger, Brett Singer, I.J.
 Singer and Valerie Singer.
 The three daughters followed in the family business and are also published poets and novelists.

 Singer contributed to the European Yiddish press from 1916.
 In 1919, he and his wife Genia went to Ukraine, where he found work on a newspaper, The New Times, and was considered one of the "Kiev Writers".
 Then they moved to Moscow, where he published articles and stories.
 After two hard years, in 1921, they returned to Warsaw.
 In 1921, after Abraham Cahan noticed his story Pearls, Singer became a correspondent for the American Yiddish newspaper The Forward.
 His short story Liuk appeared in 1924, illuminating the ideological confusion of the Bolshevik Revolution.
 He wrote his first novel, Steel and Iron, in 1927.
 In 1934 he emigrated to the United States to write for The Forward.

 Eventually, Israel Joshua invited his younger brother, the future Nobel prize winner Isaac Bashevis Singer, to the United States and engineered for him a job with The Forward.

 "Had it not been for Joshua, Abraham Cahan would have fired him", I. J. Singer's wife Genia later told I. B. Singer's son Israel Zamir.

 I. J. Singer died of a heart attack at age 50 at his home in New York City, at 258 Riverside Drive, on February 10, 1944.